How to Launch a Navisworks File into Prospect

 - Open your file in Navisworks Manage or Simulate (2017-2021)

-2. Use the selection tree or section box tool to hide geometry that contains particularly large, dense or complex elements, or any layers you don’t need in VR.
-This will help your experience run smoother.
+- Use the selection tree or section box tool to hide geometry that contains particularly large, dense or complex elements, or any layers you don’t need in VR.
+Learn how to optimize your file here.

-4. Use the selection tree to choose the specific viewpoints and camera positions you wish to export
+- Use the Viewpoints tab to choose the specific viewpoints and camera positions you wish to export

-6. After processing, your file will be ready to enjoy in VR!
-For Prospect Basic users the experience will immediately load, and for Prospect Pro, Pro Plus and Team users the experience will open in the Prospect Library.
+- Click "Start Processing" and Prospect will automatically collect, export, and optimize your file's geometry.
+After processing, your file will be ready to enjoy in VR!
+For Prospect Basic (legacy) users the experience will immediately load, and for Prospect Pro, Pro Plus and Workstation users, the experience will open in the Prospect Library.

 Materials and Textures

 Textures are not supported.
 Instead, textured faces are assigned color values.

 Objects with multiple materials from Revit will get split into unique building elements when they’re imported into Navisworks.
 This means in Prospect, both sides of the wall will be individually selectable and appear to be unique, independent objects.